shadow-hq/shadow-cli/README.md

 shadow fetch <contract_address> --etherscan-api-key <etherscan_api_key> --rpc-url <rpc_url>
 ```

-This command fetches a shadow contract and its original compiler settings from Etherscan, and saves it to the current directory.
+This command fetches a shadow contract and its original compiler settings from Etherscan or Blockscout, and saves it to the current directory.

 #### Required Flags